PaulSchlossmacher/soccer_analytics/README.md

 ## Runs

 Here we found that among Harry Kane's runs, where he received a cross at the end of them, most of them were very narrowly centered around the penalty spot.

 ![alt text](https://github.com/PaulSchlossmacher/soccer_analytics/blob/main/plots/Cross_receiver_Kane.png)

+However, you can also alter the function we wrote, to create the same plot for any player and for a multitude of different types of runs.

 ## Free-kicks